-God, the creator and sustainer of the universe, reveals Himself in the Bible.
+God, the Creator and Sustainer of the universe, reveals Himself in the Bible.
 The Bible clearly tells us there is only one God.
 “Hear, O Israel: The LORD our God, the LORD is one” (Deuteronomy 6:4).
-At the same time, time and again we encounter passages in the Bible that show the one God consists of more persons.
+At the same time, we encounter multiple passages in the Bible that show that the one God consists of more persons.
 This is hard for us to understand.
-We should realise that is not because of a logical contradiction.
-But because of our limitations.
+We should realize that is not because of a logical contradiction, but because of our limitations.
 That the complexity and beauty of God’s being surpasses our understanding is not strange.
 He is God and we are man.

 Plurality in God